adyatma-ardi/bash-data-fetcher/README.md

 This section outlines the structure of the "bash-data-fetcher" project so you<br>
 can easily navigate and understand its components. <br>
 <b>(C.1) Explanation of Main folders and Files</b><br>
-  1. fetch.sh : The main executable Bash script that handles data fetching logic.<br> This is the entry point of the project
+  1. fetch.sh : The main executable Bash script that handles data fetching logic.This is the entry point of the project
-  2. .env.example : Template for environment variables (API URL, output format, etc). <br>Copy it to .env to configure
+  2. .env.example : Template for environment variables (API URL, output format, etc).
+Copy it to .env to configure
   3. .env : your actual configuration file (ignored by Git).
 Used for customizing fetch behavior
   4. utils/ : contains helper scripts (e.g., data cleaning, formatting functions) to keep fetch.sh clean
   5. logs/ : stores log files generated from fetch runs for debugging or auditing